Police Reserve Program

-What ever the reason, you now have an opportunity to fulfill that Law Enforcement career you dreamed of and experience firsthand what a rewarding career a sworn police officer accomplishes each day as a volunteer reserve police officer with the Apache Junction Police Department.
+Whatever the reason, you now have an opportunity to fulfill that Law Enforcement career you dreamed of and experience firsthand what a rewarding career a sworn police officer accomplishes each day as a volunteer reserve police officer with the Apache Junction Police Department.

-As an reserve officer you will be assisting other law enforcement professionals in helping to keep our community safe while gaining a feeling of pride in your accomplishments at the same time.
+As a reserve officer, you will be assisting other law enforcement professionals in helping to keep our community safe while gaining a feeling of pride in your accomplishments at the same time.
 Our reserve officers are highly-trained, motivated and flexible with the ability to respond to a variety of situations and emergency events whenever and wherever they are needed.
 If this sounds like the kind of rewarding career you always hoped for, then the Apache Junction Police Reserve Officer Program is a great place to start.

 Duties of the Reserve Unit

 The duties of a reserve police officer are rewarding, challenging and diverse.
 The reserve unit is under the command of the department command staff and is directly responsible to the Reserve Commander.
 Some of the duties include: